 Cats are natural carnivores, making their affinity for grass all the more perplexing; not to mention Kitty throws it up on the rug every single time.
 Perhaps it’s not as backwards as it seems.
 Maybe Kitty is on to something.
-Munching wheatgrass can actually be beneficial for her health.
+Munching wheatgrass can actually offer health benefits.

 The fiber in wheatgrass can help stimulate your kitty’s digestion.
-As a natural laxative, wheatgrass helps break down a number of constipation culprits, which commonly include any fur your kitty hasn’t already expelled in the form of a hairball.
+As a natural laxative, cats eat wheatgrass to help break down a number of constipation culprits, which commonly include any fur your kitty hasn’t already expelled in the form of a hairball.
 It’s also a known detoxifier.
-When eaten and digested, this detoxifier helps to flush toxins, an important step in maintaining your cat’s digestive health.
+When eaten and digested, this detoxifier helps to flush toxins out of the digestive system, an important step in maintaining your cat’s digestive health.

 Regurgitation

 Kitties seem to love vomiting; they do it so often and at will.
 While it’s not so much the sensation they love, cats know regurgitation will rid their stomachs of inedible matter and make them feel much better.
-Cats lack the enzymes needed to break down vegetable matter such as wheatgrass.
-Your cat may seek out wheatgrass or other grasses when she needs help regurgitating a hairball or has eaten something indigestible.
+Cats lack the enzymes needed to break down vegetable matter such as wheatgrass and wheatgrass gluten.
+Your cat be eating wheatgrass or other grasses when she needs help regurgitating a hairball or has eaten something indigestible.
 Wheatgrass can help rid her body of potentially poisonous or inedible matter.

 Stimulate Blood Flow